Risk Factors for Vein Disease

 Vein conditions like varicose veins, chronic venous insufficiency, and deep vein thrombosis affect nearly 30% of the population, and they’re responsible for up to 80% of cases of leg ulcers.

-At Dallas Vein Institute in Dallas, Texas, interventional radiologist Dr. Dev Batra specializes in screening for, diagnosing, and treating vein problems.
+At Texas Vascular Institute in Dallas, Texas, interventional radiologist Dr. Dev Batra specializes in screening for, diagnosing, and treating vein problems.
 He’s passionate about the work he does, and he wants you to be informed about the risks of developing vein disease.
 He’s put together this guide to help you navigate through the considerable amount of information.
 While some of the risks are the same or similar across diseases, some are different, so we’ll look at the conditions separately.

 What are varicose veins and chronic venous insufficiency?